The System Underneath

 Who This Is For

 Investment professionals.
 VCs, hedge fund analysts, and institutional investors who need primary-source analysis of Chinese tech companies.
-You get financial triggers, due diligence frameworks, and bull/bear scenarios grounded in actual filings.
+You get filings-based financial analysis and frameworks grounded in actual prospectuses and procurement records.

 Corporate strategists and executives.
 Leaders at multinational companies navigating Chinese competition, partnership, and supply chain decisions.
 You get the institutional context, how procurement systems, policy incentives, and capital structures actually work, that determines whether a deal or market entry will succeed.